 - 1/2 cup dark chocolate, chopped

-- Transfer to a piping bag or ziplock bag with a corner cut off, then pipe 1" rounds about two inches apart on a lined baking tray.
+- Transfer the smooth, glossy mixture to a piping bag (or ziplock bag with a corner cut off), then pipe 1" rounds about two inches apart on a parchment-paper-lined baking tray.

 - Bake for 15 minutes, then turn the oven off and leave the puffs in the oven for a further 15 minutes.